mkromberg/link/docs/Home.md

 You can use `]Link.Create`several times to create multiple links, and you can also use `]Link.Import`or `]Link.Export` to import source code into the workspace or export code to external files *without* creating links that will respond to subsequent changes.
 It is also possible to set links up that only react to changes at one end of the link.

-### Link Functions vs. User Commands
+### Link API vs. User Commands

 For every user command like `]Link.Create`, there is a corresponding function with a name like `⎕SE.Link.Create`.
-The user commands are intended for experimentation or simple applications which do consist of a single directory and are only used interactively.
+The user commands are intended for experimentation or simple applications which do consist of a single directory, and are supposed to be used interactively only.

-If there are several steps involved in creating your application runtime environment, or you need to deploy your application in such a way that it starts up automatically, you will be better off using the functions and calling them from a function or script that you use to perform initialisation.
+If there are several steps involved in creating your application runtime environment, or you need to deploy your application in such a way that it starts up automatically, you will be better off using the API functions, and calling them from a function or script that you use to perform initialisation.

 The details of the arguments to the functions and the user commands can be found in the [API Reference](API.md).